mroberts1/BOOTSTRA.386/floppy/index.md

 She looks at me confused, "Like a Woolworths?
 There's one downtown."

-Like a Woolworths.
+Like a Woolworth's.
 Yes, exactly.

 ## Wednesday: Construction begins